 Only 30 minutes from Mykonos by boat, this breathtaking island is any history lover’s dream.

 Visiting Delos – Tips and Advice

-Visiting Delos is really simple if you are in Mykonos since all year long there is a regular service with small ferries that can take you there in 30 minutes.
+Visiting Delos is really simple if you are in Mykonos for 11 months out of the 12 each year there is a regular service with small ferries that can take you there in 30 minutes.

 The island of Delos is just an archaeological site.
 There are no residents other than the guards and even the employees and guides travel there by the same boats daily.

 So please be prepared.
 Walking shoes are strongly advised.
 Tennis shoes would be even better.
 Sandals should be avoided since the terrain is not so easy to walk on.

 In terms of shaded areas, there is nothing.
 So, hats and sunblock creams and lotions are a must.

 As for water, here again, you need to be prepared.
 You can either bring it along or buy some at the café that is located next to the museum.